OCA/sale-workflow/sale_validity/README.rst

 Configuration
 =============

-Go to the menu *Sale > Configuration > Settings*, in the section *Quotations & Sales*, set the *Default Validity of Sale Orders* in days.
+Go to the menu *Sales > Configuration > Settings*, in the section *Quotations & Orders*, set the *Default Validity of Sale Orders* in days.

 Usage
 =====